2017 Ratings Changes

 - The original estimates for model year 2011–2016 vehicles have been adjusted to match the revised 2017 calculations.

-- The ratings for most vehicles will be unchanged.
+- The ratings for most vehicles are unchanged.

-- Ratings changes will be small for affected vehicles.
-Some will go down by 1 to 2 mpg.
+- Ratings changes are small for affected vehicles.
+Some go down by 1 to 2 mpg.